Rationality of Euler-Chow series and finite generation of Cox rings: Transcendental Euler-Chow Series

 is transcendental provided that $a_D \ne 0$ for all $D\in L_{F}$.
 It follows that $(1 - t^{F}) E^1(X)$ and hence $E^1(X)$ are transcendental.

 \begin{cor} Let $X$ be a smooth projective variety of dimension $n$ with $\Pic(X)\isom \BZ^m$.
-If there is an effective divisor $F$ on $X$ such that there are infinitely many $E\in L_F$ each generating an extreme ray of the cone $\overline{\Conv(L_F)}$, then $E^1(X)$ is transcendental.
+If there is an integral divisor $F$ on $X$ such that there are infinitely many $E\in L_F$ each generating an extremal ray of the cone $\overline{\Conv(L_F)}$, then $E^1(X)$ is transcendental.
 Moreover, for every smooth projective variety $Y$ that dominates $X$ via a birational regular map $Y\to X$, $E^1(Y)$ is transcendental. \end{cor}